Blowers Green railway station: History

-The line had reasonable passenger usage until about the early 1880s, when it began to slump at several stations, leading to the line becoming a largely freight only operation in 1887.
+The line had reasonable passenger usage until about the early 1880s, when it began to slump at several stations; this led to the line becoming a largely freight only operation in 1887.
 It would remain open for goods traffic, which was considerable at this time, as the district had become highly industrialised in the then heyday of the Black Country's industrial past.

-This station was known as Dudley Southside and Netherton until 1921, when it was renamed Blowers Green.
+The station was renamed Blowers Green in 1921.

-The growing popularity of motor vehicles during the 20th century meant that the station's usage was in decline by the 1950s, and its future was under threat.
+The growing popularity of motor vehicles during the 20th century meant that the station's usage was in decline by the 1950s and its future was under threat.